 User Story 1: Uncomplicated Adult Male - HCV Cure Cascade

-HCV Testing and Diagnosis (Care Cascade)
+HCV Testing and Diagnosis (Cure Cascade)

 Patient X visits his primary care doctor, Dr. Y, for a non-emergent matter, and during the visit, Dr. Y notices that the EHR has flagged Patient X as being eligible/due for a hepatitis C test.
-Dr. Y places/approves order for FDA approved hepatitis C antibody test, with automatic reflex to an FDA-approved NAT assay intended for detection of hepatitis C virus (HCV) RNA to confirm the diagnosis.
-Lab tech (onsite) draws blood specimen from patient X via venipuncture and sends to lab (off site).
+Dr. Y places/approves an order for FDA approved hepatitis C antibody test, with automatic reflex to an FDA-approved Nucleic Acid Testing (NAT) assay intended for detection of hepatitis C virus (HCV) RNA to confirm the diagnosis.
+An onsite lab tech draws a blood specimen from Patient X via venipuncture and sends the specimen to an offsite lab.

-Lab performs recommended testing sequence.
-In this case, the anti-HCV test is reactive, so an HCV RNA test is performed on the same specimen (reflex testing).
+The lab performs the recommended testing sequence.
+In this case, the anti-HCV test is reactive, so an FDA-approved NAT assay for HCV RNA is performed on the same specimen (reflex testing).
 This, too, is reactive, indicating that Patient X is currently infected with HCV.
-Lab sends results electronically to Dr. Y.

-Questions for Workgroup:

-Would/should receipt of results trigger generation of the initial electronic case report to public health? (primary use case)

-Aaron: The positive HCV RNA result should automatically trigger a case report.
-A problem may arise if the patient had been previously tested in another health system which may lead to duplication

-Does physician or one of his/her team members have to take any action to “send” initial report, or is it automatic? (primary use case)

-Aaron: The physician should not be involved.
-We can automate the electronic case report based on the HCV RNA result from the laboratory.

-Would answers to the above two questions be the same if the information was being “sent” to (or pulled by) a clinical registry operated by Dr. Y’s health system? (supplement 1)
+The lab sends results electronically to Dr. Y. Receipt of any HCV antibody and/or HCV RNA test result in the EHR automatically triggers an initial electronic case report to public health, as well as any clinical registry with which Dr. Y’s practice is affiliated.

-Hepatitis C Pretreatment Assessment (Care Cascade)
+Hepatitis C Pretreatment Assessment (Cure Cascade)

-Member of Dr. Y’s office calls Patient X to schedule follow up appointment with doctor to review/discuss test results.
-Patient X comes in for follow up appointment to discuss HCV test results with Dr. Y. .
-Dr. Y orders an imaging test of the liver (ultrasound or MRI) and HCV genotype, HIV test, complete HBV serology testing, and a series of follow up laboratory tests (complete blood count (CBC), complete metabolic profile including a hepatic function panel (i.e., albumin, total and direct bilirubin, alanine aminotransferase (ALT), aspartate aminotransferase (AST), calculated glomerular filtration rate (eGFR), and the results of which will be used by the treating physician to inform his/her HCV treatment strategy.
+A member of Dr. Y’s office calls Patient X to schedule a follow up appointment with the doctor to review/discuss test results.
+During that follow up appointment, Dr. Y orders a transient elastrography test (to evaluate the degree of hepatic fibrosis present); HCV genotype; and a series of lab tests, including complete HBV serology testing, complete blood count (CBC), HIV tests, and a complete metabolic profile including a hepatic function panel (i.e., albumin, total and direct bilirubin, alanine aminotransferase (ALT), aspartate aminotransferase (AST), calculated glomerular filtration rate (eGFR)).
+The results of these will be used by Dr. Y to inform his recommended HCV treatment strategy.
 Dr. Y’s office receives the results from these follow up tests.

+Depending on registry protocols and state/local reporting requirements (e.g., around acute case reporting), receipt of these pretreatment test results triggers additional reporting to public health and/or the clinical registry.

-Patient X calls the office of Dr. Z and schedules an appointment.
-Patient X meets with Dr. Z to discuss treatment options.
-At this time, Dr. Z performs a transient elastrography test (to evaluate the degree of hepatic fibrosis present).
-The results, which are shared with Dr. Z and Patient X, indicate that there is no liver cirrhosis present and Patient X is infected with genotype 1b.
+Patient X meets with Dr. Y to discuss treatment options.
+The results, which are shared Patient X, indicate that there is no liver cirrhosis present and Patient X is infected with genotype 1b.

 Questions for Workgroup:

 If certain additional test results (e.g., ALT results indicative of acute infection) should be sent to public health, when should that report trigger?
 Is it a new report, or an “amendment” to the initial report? (primary use case)

+Aaron: Only lab results for HIV/HBV if HIV+ or HBsAg+ (though this is out of scope for this project, but HIV and HBV should also be reported to public health), no other results needed for public health